cloudnative-pg/cloudnative-pg/docs/src/cnp-plugin.md

 ### Certificates

-Clusters created using the Cloud Native PostgreSQL operator work with a CA to sign a TLS authentication certificate.
+Clusters created using the CloudNativePG operator work with a CA to sign a TLS authentication certificate.

 To get a certificate, you need to provide a name for the secret to store